orion-research/coach/INSTALLATION.md

 $ pip install neo4jrestclient

-## Configuration settings
-Depending on where COACH is installed, some settings files need to update with correct paths.
-This includes the files COACH/framework/settings/root_settings.json, where the path to directory must be updated, and COACH/framework/settings/directory.json, where the directory information is stored, with paths to the different installed services.

-Examples of the format of these files can be found in the same directory, as example_root_settings.json and example_directory.json.
+(In some installations, you have to use pip3 instead of pip in the above commands.)

 ## Running COACH
-To start all the services, a small Python script has been created in the framework folder, that starts all the services.
+To start all the services, a small Python script has been created in the COACH folder, that starts all the services.
 It can be ran from inside Eclipse, or from the command line:

-$ python launch.py
+$ python launch.py <neo4j user name> <neo4j password> <random string>

+(In some installations, you have to use python3 instead of python in the above command.)

+In the above command, <neo4j user name> and <neo4j password> should be replaced by whatever username and password you have selected for the database.
+The <random string> parameter is used for encrypting the user passwords in the authentication module.
+It can be any string, but what is important is that the same string is used on all invocations.

+To start interacting with COACH, open http://127.0.0.1:5000 in a web browser.

 # Development server